One Foot in the Grave: VHS and DVD releases

 All six series and specials were initially available on BBC Worldwide VHS video tapes during the late 1990s and early 2000s.
 The Comic Relief Shorts from 1993 and 2001 have not been released on DVD.
 A One Foot in the Grave Very Best of DVD featuring five of the greatest episodes was released on 22 October 2001 in Region 2.
 Then on 8 July 2004, a One Foot in the Grave Very Best of was also released in Region 4.
 Each series was gradually released on DVD in Region 2 between 2004 and 2006, with a complete series 1-6 box set towards the end of 2006.
 A slimmer series 1-6 box set was released in 2010 in Region 2.
-The first slim set (Region 2) were individual series in 7mm cases (rather than the standard 14mm ones) and then re-released where the discs were on trays that could be turned like a book; this reduced the need to print covers for each series.

 Foreign versions

+One Leg in the Grave

-German version was made of the series in 1996–97 on Das Erste, Mit einem Bein im Grab (One Leg in the Grave), directed by Thomas Nennstiel and Frank Strecker.
+A German version was made of the series in 1996–97, Mit einem Bein im Grab (One Leg in the Grave), directed by Thomas Nennstiel and Frank Strecker.
+It was broadcast on Das Erste.
 It starred Heinz Schubert as "Viktor Bölkhoff", Brigitte Böttrich as "Margret Bölkhoff" and Irm Hermann as "Lisbeth Albermann".

+A Foot in the Grave

-Swedish version, En fot i graven (A Foot in the Grave) was made in 2001.
+A Swedish version, En fot i graven (A Foot in the Grave) was made in 2001.
 Produced by commercial television channel TV4 and aired on SVT, it starred Gösta Ekman as "Victor Melldrov" and Lena Söderblom as his wife.
 A total of 12 episodes were broadcast.

+With One Foot in the Grave

 In 2006 a Dutch version was made under the title Met één been in het graf (With One Foot in the Grave) airing on NCRV.
 It starred Serge Henri Valcke as Victor Monter.
 The series was directed by Zdenek Kraus, who had directed the highly successful series Toen Was Geluk Heel Gewoon (Then Happiness Was Common, based on the American sitcom The Honeymooners) and was adapted for Dutch television by Ger Apeldoorn and Harm Edens, who also wrote Het Zonnetje in Huis.
 The series only lasted one series.

+Cosby

 The American version, Cosby, ran on CBS from 1996 to 2000.
 Named after its star Bill Cosby (whose character was named Hilton Lucas), it was a looser and lighter adaptation, with Renwick listed as a consultant.